Debra Paget: Broken Arrow

-Her first vehicle for Fox was the successful Broken Arrow with James Stewart.
+Paget's first vehicle for Fox was the successful Broken Arrow with James Stewart.
 At the age of 16, Paget played a Native American maiden, Sonseeahray ("morningstar"), who falls in love with Stewart's character.
 Stewart was 42 at the time.

-From 1950 to 1956, she took part in six original radio plays for Family Theater.
-During those same years, she read parts in four episodes of Lux Radio Theater, sharing the microphone with such actors as Burt Lancaster, Tyrone Power, Cesar Romero, Ronald Colman, and Robert Stack.
+From 1950 to 1956, she took part in six original radio plays dramatized and performed for the nationwide audience on live radio broadcasts for the Family Theater.
+During those same years, she read parts in four episodes broadcast performing various recently released and upcoming theatrical feature movies on the Lux Radio Theatre program, sharing the microphone with such actors as Burt Lancaster, Tyrone Power, Cesar Romero, Ronald Colman, and Robert Stack.
 The latter set included dramatizations of two of her feature films.

 Paget had a sizable role in Fourteen Hours (1951) and was reunited with Broken Arrow director Delmer Daves and star Jeff Chandler in Bird of Paradise (1951), playing a role similar to Broken Arrow.

 Paget was the second female lead in Anne of the Indies (1951).
 She was third billed in Belles on Their Toes (1952) and second billed in Les Misérables (1952), playing Cosette.

 Paget was Robert Wagner's love interest in Stars and Stripes Forever (1952) and Prince Valiant (1954).
 In 1953, wearing a blonde wig, she auditioned along with Anita Ekberg and Irish McCalla, among others, for the starring role in Sheena, Queen of the Jungle, which went to McCalla.

 Princess of the Nile

-Fox finally gave Paget top billing with the swashbuckler Princess of the Nile (1954), co-starring Jeffrey Hunter.
+Fox finally gave Paget top billing with the swashbuckler and historical fiction epic Princess of the Nile (1954), co-starring Jeffrey Hunter.
 The film was not a notable success at the box office.
-However, during the year after Princess of the Nile was released, the fan mail Paget received at 20th Century-Fox was topped only by that for Marilyn Monroe and Betty Grable.
+However, during the year after Princess of the Nile was released, the fan mail Paget received at 20th Century-Fox studios was topped only by that for Marilyn Monroe and Betty Grable.